 So what does this mean in practice?
 We are much more likely to be physiologically aroused by completely different sexual stimuli than we are to actually experience sexual desire.

 In men, this manifests itself, for example, when they want sex but do not get an erection, or when they wake up with an erection without feeling any definite sexual interest.
 Blood flow to the genitals is a signal that you have encountered a sexually applicable stimulus, but this gives no information about how much you enjoy it.
-The high non-concordance of female sexual arousal is evolutionarily determined, as it reflects a physiological readiness for fertilisation, fixating on anything that might signify the continuation of the species, regardless of the degree of subjective attraction.
+The high non-concordance of female sexual arousal is evolutionarily determined, as it reflects a physiological readiness for fertilization, fixating on anything that might signify the continuation of the species, regardless of the degree of subjective attraction.

 There are common misconceptions in our culture about the repression of underlying desires.
 So, if a married man feels an erection while dancing with a colleague or a woman has secreted vaginal secretions during abuse, they are not lying or denying their secret impulses.